 One of the best places to find a used dozer is also one of the most familiar – a trusted equipment dealership.
 Dealer rental fleets are growing.
 Reputable ones back up the machine with parts and service support, long after the sale.
-And combined with the quality care and preventative maintenance (PM) dealers put into their machines, it all adds up to a great opportunity for companies to find the quality, used dozer they’re looking for.
+Combined with the quality care and preventative maintenance (PM) dealers put into their machines, companies are able to find the quality used dozer they’re looking for.

 There are other options, including private sellers and auctions.
 However, both require a bit more research to ensure they’re offering good machines with ethical transparency.

 Auctions typically offer the largest quantity of used equipment in one place, great for more selection or those looking for multiple machines.
 However, buying at auction also comes with unique concerns and risks.
 Companies that struggle to sell used dozers on their own often look to auctions as a last resort.
 There’s also no recourse for buyers who end up with a machine that has hidden problems.

 When it comes to private sellers, ask around, search for online reviews, and do a little more digging into the seller’s history.
 Look for red flags such as bad peer reviews, unethical business practices, even records of stolen equipment.